aleksejs1/obsidian-contact-sync-plugin/README.md

 # 🧩 Google Contacts Sync

-Synchronize your Google Contacts directly into Obsidian!
+Synchronize your Google contacts directly into Obsidian!
 Each contact becomes a separate note with YAML frontmatter for metadata and free-form text for your notes.

 ---

 ## ⚙️ Features

-- 🔄 Synchronize Google Contacts into your Obsidian vault
+- 🔄 Synchronize Google contacts into your Obsidian vault

 - 🗂 Configurable folder for storing contact notes

 - ✏️ Customizable note template (under the metadata block)

-- 🏷 Filter by Google Contact label (e.g. only sync contacts tagged with `obsidian`)
+- 🏷 Filter by Google contact label (e.g. only sync contacts tagged with `obsidian`)

 - 📛 Filename prefix support (e.g. `p Ivan Ivanov.md`)